-Please note: the next Rochdale Digital Festival will be held in 2019.
+Please note: no festival was held in 2018.
+The next Rochdale Digital Festival will be held in 2019.
 This will bring together people, technology, allow everyone the opportunity to explore the digital scene in the borough and get hands on experience with the latest initiatives.

 About the 2017 festival

 There are easy ways to get more from technology and Rochdale Digital Festival will show you how.

 - Get help to set-up an email account.

 - Save money on phone calls and make video calls with Skype.

 - Do your shopping safely online.

 - Find out about Twitter and how you can use it.